 All campers are assigned to a cabin with other campers in their age group and an adult summer staff.
 Bunk beds have twin-size mattresses.
 Bathrooms and showers are located in the cabins for Try Camp and Juniors.
 Middler, Junior High, and Senior campers have a program building nearby that house bathroom and shower facilities EXCEPT when you’re on your overnight trip — then you’ll sleep outside in your sleeping bag.

 While campers come to camp and quickly make new friends, some campers like to attend camp with a friend.
 For campers that bring a friend new to camp, there’s a refer-a-friend discount that can be applied.

 When registering for camp, there is an opportunity to list a “cabinmate request.”
-We will do our best to accommodate all cabinmate requests, however these requests are not guaranteed and depend on cabin capacities.
+We will do our best to accommodate all cabinmate requests.
 Should we not be able to accommodate a request, we will contact you and your camper prior to your arrival at camp.

 To describe a single day at Bear Creek Camp would be incredibly difficult as so many amazing ways to connect with nature, peers, and faith are happening all at the same time and no two days are alike.